 For the next three years he wandered as a vagabond in the villages and towns surrounding his native place proclaiming a message.
 He gathered around him a small group of friends who were just as poor like him.

-In those three years, he never owned a home; he never had a family of his own; he never had a business or a job; he never held an office; he never wrote anything; he never did any thing that usually accompany greatness.
+In those three years, he never owned a home; he never had a family of his own; he never had a business or a job; he never held an office; he never wrote anything; he never did any thing that usually go with greatness.
 In short, he had no credentials.

 He did wonders but the tide of popular feeling turned against him, even in his own village.